argoproj/argo-rollouts/docs/features/traffic-management/nginx.md

 The controller routes traffic to the canary Service by creating a second Ingress with the canary annotations.
 As the Rollout progresses through the Canary steps, the controller updates the canary Ingress's canary annotations to reflect the desired state of the Rollout enabling traffic splitting between two different versions.

-Since the Nginx Ingress controller allows users to configure the annotation prefix used by the Ingress controller, Rollouts can specify the optional `annonationPrefix` field.
+Since the Nginx Ingress controller allows users to configure the annotation prefix used by the Ingress controller, Rollouts can specify the optional `annotationPrefix` field.
 The canary Ingress uses that prefix instead of the default `nginx.ingress.kubernetes.io` if the field set.